Cammi (character): Avengers Undercover

 Once news breaks about Arcade's kidnappings, Cammi and the other Murderworld survivors become infamous.
-Cammi finds out her mother is alive and tries to be a good daughter by going to her mother's Alcoholics Anonymous meetings.
-She later tells her mom she has to go, despite her mother's protests.
-However, when Anachronism reveals Cullen Bloodstone has gone missing, all the survivors team up to head to Bagalia to find him.
-Once they do, Bloodstone reveals that he enjoys his life among the villains, and everyone, except Cammi, starts to enjoy it as well.
-When Cammi tries to tell the others to leave, Bloodstone instead has Daimon Hellstrom teleport the group to Arcade's latest party so they can kill him.
-Hazmat kills Arcade, and the teens fear they will be wanted for murder.
-Helmut Zemo gives them a choice, they can join him or return to S.H.I.E.L.D. for punishment.
-Nico thinks of an alternative: pretend to join Zemo, then destroy his organization from the inside and prove themselves heroes to the outside world.
-Cammi doesn't want to take part and escapes, but is captured by Constrictor and jailed.
-After several months, she digs a small hole in her prison and overhears Zemo's plan and also realizes her cellmate is Arcade, whose body double was actually killed by Hazmat.
-When Zemo tricks the Avengers into attacking Bagalia after feeding misinformation to Hazmat, he traps the Avengers and steals a Helicarrier.
-Cammi is able to break free from her cell and interrupts Zemo's diatribe and proves the young Avengers did not kill Arcade and it was all a set-up.
-She then decides to return to outer space.
+Cammi learns that her mother is alive and tries to be a good daughter by attending her mother's Alcoholics Anonymous meetings.
+When Anachronism reveals Cullen Bloodstone has gone missing, all the survivors head to Bagalia to find him.
+Once they do, Cullen reveals that he enjoys his life among the villains, and everyone, except Cammi, starts to enjoy it as well.
+After Hazmat kills Arcade, Nico decides to destroy Baron Zemo's organization from the inside.
+Cammi refuses to take part and escapes, but is captured by Constrictor and jailed.
+After several months, Cammi escapes prison and returns to outer space.

 Drax

-Cammi teams with the hero called Planet Terry to take a mercenary contract on Drax.
-They put aside their differences to make sure a small group of innocent children get back to their homeworld safely.
+Cammi teams with Planet Terry to take a mercenary contract on Drax.
+They put aside their differences to make sure a small group of children get back to their homeworld safely.
 Cammi continues to fight with Drax as various situations arise.
-After these threats and dangers are resolved, Drax gives his current ship to Cammi, Terry and various others he had befriended along the way and urges them to stay together as a new heroic team.
+After these threats and dangers are resolved, Drax gives his current ship to Cammi, Terry, and various others he had befriended along the way and urges them to stay together as a new heroic team.